 WHAT IF THE DATES I WANT ARE BOOKED OUT?

 If you have not registered for a walk and numbers for your intended travel day have reached capacity, we strongly encourage amending your travel dates to when spaces are available.
-Alternatively, please consider registering for another location.
+Alternatively, please consider walking another track.
 Tasmania is fortunate to offer many different walks – long and short – with various levels of difficulty.

 DO DAY WALKERS AND TRAIL RUNNERS NEED TO REGISTER?

 DO ROCK CLIMBERS NEED TO REGISTER?

 Yes, if intending to stay overnight.
 Note that PWS is providing a registration system for Frenchmans Cap, to allow one climbing party (6 climbers) per week.

 This is being implemented to help climbers have a reasonable opportunity to pursue their climbing objective/s without having multiple climbing parties at Lake Tahune at once.